 10. Apache Spark

-One of the most trending big data technology currently, Apache Spark provides a handy cluster computing framework to boost your data scientist skills.
+One of the most trending big data software and tools currently, Apache Spark provides a handy cluster computing framework to boost your data scientist skills.
 The powerful in-memory data processing engine of the Apache Spark provides support for ETL, analytics, machine learning and graph processing for even the most extensive of business datasets.
 You can do both batch processing and stream processing with this powerful software.

 11. Apache Kafka